Orotate reductase (NADH)

-Thus, the two substrates of this enzyme are (S)-dihydroorotate and NAD^{+}, whereas its 3 products are orotate, NADH, and H^{+}.
+The two substrates of this enzyme are (S)-dihydroorotic acid and oxidised nicotinamide adenine dinucleotide (NAD^{+}).
+Its products are orotic acid, reduced NADH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-CH group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is (S)-dihydroorotate:NAD+ oxidoreductase.
 This enzyme is also called orotate reductase (NADH).
 This enzyme participates in pyrimidine metabolism.
-It has 2 cofactors: FAD, and FMN.
+It has 2 cofactors: flavin adenine dinucleotide, and flavin mononucleotide.